Health care services

 In Finland the public health care services are organized by the municipalities.
 As a student you are able to use the public health care services in Finland if you have a municipality of residence in Finland.
-Public health care services are financed through tax revenue and are quit cheap for customers.
+Public health care services are financed through tax revenue and are quite cheap for customers.
 Source: infopankki.fi

 As a student of Lapland UAS, you are entitled to use the services of the student health care nurse.
 The nurse counsels students on health issues and gives advice in case of illness.
 The school nurse can write certificates of illness for a short time.
-Also she will give the first aid in sudden emergencies.
+She will also give the first aid in sudden emergencies.
 School nurses services are available during the academic year and on weekdays.
 Check your own school nurses appointment times from links below.
 Student nurse’s services are free of charge, but you are charged Health Centre fee from medical doctor appointments.

 In case you have any chronic deceases or medical allergies the school nurse recommends you to contact her as soon as possible after your arrival.
 You may make an appointment via phone or email.
 The school nurse has recommended that all students would have the following vaccinations before arriving to Finland: polio, tetanus-diphtheria and MMR (measles, mumps, rubella) vaccinations.
 You are not able to have the vaccinations in Finland except tetanus and influenza vaccinations.

-Take with you your recipe and English descriptions if you have any regular medication.
+Take your recipe and English descriptions with you if you have any regular medication.
 This helps you to continue your care in Finland.